openresty/lua-nginx-module/README.markdown

 **phase:** *rewrite*

 Equivalent to [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua), except that the file specified by `<path-to-lua-script-file>` contains the Lua code to be executed.

+Nginx variable interpolation is supported in the `<path-to-lua-script-file>` argument string of this directive.
+But special care must be taken for injection attacks.

 When the Lua code cache is turned on (by default), the user code is loaded once at the first request and cached and the Nginx config must be reloaded each time the Lua source file is modified.